 Do the prehistories of Battle-Axe/Corded-Ware culture and the early Germano-Balto-Slavic language shed light on each other?

-The reason Baltic preserves ancient Indo-European most closely is that before the Battle-Axe culture emerged, the only non-Kurgan people in the Baltic area was a small population of hunter/fishers: there was no need for proto-Balto-Slavic to absorb an indigeneous language.
+The reason Baltic preserves ancient Indo-European most closely is that any pre-Kurgan culture in the Baltic was weakish, small population (prob. emphasized hunting and fishing rather than farming), and may have spoken a sibling of Old Kurgan already.
 The Corded-Ware invaders into present-day Germany, however, encountered the entrenched Funnel-Beaker Folk, who resisted Corded-Ware culture for several centuries.
 Germanic evolved as a hybrid language, with elements of

 The term ``language hybrid'' may offend professional linguists, since independent languages don't ``interbreed.''
-But mutually intelligible dialects of the same language do interbreed and during the Corded-Ware expansion Baltic and Italic speakers could probably make sense of each other, as the common ancestor was only a few centuries in the past.
-(Similarly, Saxon and Viking languages were probably mutually intelligible at the time of Alfred the Great: hence the many Viking words in English.)
+But mutually intelligible dialects of the same language do interbreed and during the Corded-Ware expansion Baltic and Italic speakers could probably make a little sense of each other, as the common ancestor was only a few centuries in the past.
+(Similarly, Saxon and Viking languages were partly mutually intelligible at the time of early Saxon-Viking rivalry in Britain.)